 The inaugural version of the ESJ Action plan served as a foundation upon which to build the consideration of ESJ principles into the agency's work.
 Included in Version 1.0 was a requirement to update the plan every two years through an informal public process.
-For Version 2.0 of ESJ Action Plan, revisions to eight of the nine goals clarify existing language; and Goal 7, related to workforce development, has been revised to include an emphasis on job quality and access.
+For Version 2.0 of ESJ Action Plan, revisions to the underlying objectives of the nine goals have been enhanced. eight of the nine goals clarify existing language; and Goal 7, related to workforce development, has been revised to include an emphasis on job quality and access.
+All the goals remain the same, with the exception of Goal 7 related to workforce development, which has been revised to include an emphasis on job quality and access.
 Appendix A lists 91 new action items that reflect present-day priorities and efforts.